 At the tender age of twenty-four, Lou Gehrig decided to tell the remarkable story of his life and career.
-He was one of the most famous athletes in the country, in the midst of a record-breaking season with the legendary 1927 World Series-winning Yankees.
+He was one of the most famous athletes in the country, in the midst of a record-breaking season with the legendary 1927 World Series–winning Yankees.
 In an effort to grow Lou’s star, pioneering sports agent Christy Walsh arranged for Lou’s tale of baseball greatness to syndicate in newspapers across the country.
-Until now, those columns were largely forgotten and lost to history.
+Those columns were largely forgotten and lost to history—until now.

-Lou comes alive in this inspiring memoir.
-It is a heartfelt rags-to-riches tale about a dirt poor kid from New York who became one of the most revered baseball players of all time.
+Lou comes alive in this “must-read” (Tyler Kepner, The New York Times) memoir.
+It is an inspiring, heartfelt rags-to-riches tale about a poor kid from New York who became one of the most revered baseball players of all time.

-Fourteen years after his account, Lou would tragically die from ALS, a neuromuscular disorder now known as Lou Gehrig’s Disease.
+Fourteen years after his account, Lou would tragically die from ALS, a neuromuscular disorder now known as Lou Gherig’s Disease.
 His poignant autobiography is followed by an insightful biographical essay by historian Alan D. Gaff.
-Here is Lou—Hall of Famer, All Star, and MVP—back at bat.
+Here is Lou—Hall of Famer, All Star, MVP, an “athlete who epitomized the American dream” (Christian Science Monitor)—back at bat.

 Alan D. Gaff is an independent scholar and the author of many books, including Lou Gehrig: The Lost Memoir, Bayonets in the Wilderness, Blood in the Argonne, and On Many a Bloody Field, hailed as “a masterpiece of Civil War scholarship” (The Bookwatch).
 He lives in Indiana.